-Ten year old Anthony Madino didn’t have much in life – a life lived mostly behind closed doors in Brooklyn, New York.
+Ten-year-old Anthony Madino didn’t have much in life – a life lived mostly behind closed doors in Brooklyn, New York.
 To venture outside was to ask for trouble as bullies, drug pushers, thieves, and drive-by shootings were the norm in little Anthony’s neighborhood.
 Anthony’s prize possession was his baseball.

-On Saturday mornings, long before all the thugs were up and out on the streets, Anthony would skip down the stairs from his fourth floor apartment, out onto the sidewalk and spend the next hour throwing his baseball up in the air, catch it, and do it again.
+On Saturday mornings, long before all the thugs were up and out on the streets, Anthony would skip down the stairs from his fourth-floor apartment, out onto the sidewalk and spend the next hour throwing his baseball up in the air, catch it, and do it again.
 He would imagine himself catching a fly ball in the outfield on a major league team.

 Finally in desperation Anthony ran back up the four flights of stairs and grabbed his most prized possession – his baseball.
 He flew back down the stairs, out onto the sidewalk and made a throw any major league player would have been proud of.
 He nailed a late model luxury sedan smack in the middle of the door.
 You could hear the tires screeching to a halt half a mile away.

-He carried Anthony’s mom back down from the first floor.
+He carried Anthony’s mom back down to the first floor.
 He put her in the back seat of his car.
 He had Anthony get in the front seat and buckle up and then he sped off to the hospital.
 The man came back to check on Anthony and see how his mom was doing the next day AND the day after that.
 It seems Anthony made the perfect throw, but God chose the target.
 Anthony’s mom will be getting married soon.
 They will be moving out of New York City.
-Not only has Anthony a new baseball and glove, he is going to get to play on a genuine little league team.
+Not only has Anthony a new baseball and glove, but he is also going to get to play on a genuine little league team.

 “The eyes of the Lord are on the righteous and His ears are open to their cry.
-The righteous cry out and the Lord hears and delivers them from their troubles.
+The righteous cry out and the Lord hears and delivers them from their troubles.”